crissesoto/PHP-Weather-App/README.md

 ## Acknowledgments

-* Javascritp course from The net ninja
+* PHP course from The net ninja